Rose Leslie: Career

 While on Game of Thrones, Leslie appeared in the 2012 drama film Now Is Good and in episodes of ITV detective television series Vera, Channel 4 conspiracy drama Utopia and BBC One's comedy series Blandings.

 From October to November 2014, she appeared in the four-part mini-series The Great Fire.
 She then starred in the horror film Honeymoon.
 She has since played DS Emma Lane in the BBC detective drama Luther with positive response and starred in the 2015 action adventure/fantasy film The Last Witch Hunter.

 She and David Tennant recorded an audiobook version of Carmilla in 2015.
 In 2016, she portrayed the character of Athena in Sticky Notes.

 In 2016, Leslie was cast in The Good Fight, a CBS All Access legal drama and spin off of The Good Wife.
 She plays Maia Rindell, a young lawyer who just passed the bar exam and whose family is involved in a financial scam, destroying her reputation.
 The first episode aired in February 2017.
 In July 2019, it was revealed that Leslie would not return for the show's fourth season.

 In 2017 Leslie provided the voice for the female protagonist "En" in the video game Echo, a game by Copenhagen-based game developer Ultra Ultra.

 In October 2019 Leslie was cast as Louise Bourget in Kenneth Branagh's adaptation of Agatha Christie's novel Death on The Nile.
 The film was released on 11 February 2022.

 In January 2020, Leslie joined the cast of BBC's and World Productions's drama series Vigil, which premiered in 2021.

 In February 2021, Leslie was cast in HBO's The Time Traveler's Wife TV series based on the novel by Audrey Niffenegger, starring as Clare Abshire alongside Theo James as Henry DeTamble.

+In 2024, Leslie appeared in the BBC series Miss Austen as the character of Isabella Fowle.
+Miss Austen is a BBC adaptation of a novel, in which Isabella is the daughter of Jane Austen's close family friend.

 Personal life

 Leslie became fluent in French while living with her family in France during her pre-adolescent years.
-While working as an actress, she lived in Battersea, London, until moving to North London.
-She often refers to missing Aberdeen, saying "I feel very much at peace in Scotland."
+While working as an actress, she lived in Battersea, London, until moving to north London.
+She often refers to missing Aberdeen, saying, "I feel very much at peace in Scotland."

-In 2011, Leslie began dating Kit Harington, who later played her love interest, Jon Snow, in Game of Thrones.
+In 2011, Leslie began dating Kit Harington, who played her love interest, Jon Snow, in Game of Thrones.
 They married on 23 June 2018.
-In September 2020, Leslie posed for a magazine photo shoot visibly pregnant.
+In September 2020, Leslie posed for a magazine photo shoot while visibly pregnant.
 Their son was born in January 2021.
-In February 2023, it became known that Kit Harington and Rose Leslie are expecting their second child.
+In February 2023, Harington announced that they were expecting their second child.
+In July 2023, the couple confirmed the birth of their daughter.